scottzach1/Project-Beans/architecture_design/architecture-design.md

 ![Physical Deployment Diagram](hardware_architecture/Hardware_Architecture.png)

-The arrow directions point to what is depend on the system where the arrow originates from.
-The red arrows indicate the transfer or dependency on power, whereas the green indicate data transfer.
-This diagram can be used to see dependencies between the software and hardware systems within the rocket.
-This diagram omits the base station receiver.

-The arrow directions point to what is depend on the system where the arrow originates from.
-The red arrows indicate the transfer or dependency on power, whereas the green indicate data transfer.
+The arrow directions points to the component that relies on the system where the arrow originates from.
+The red arrows indicate power dependency, whereas the green arrows indicate data transfer.
 This diagram can be used to see dependencies between the software and hardware systems within the rocket.
 This diagram omits the base station receiver.